-Always keep the drainpipe shut when its inboard end is constantly below the waterline due to loading.
+WARNING!Always keep the drainpipe shut when its inboard end is constantly below the waterline due to loading.
 The shut-off flap on the transom only prevents water from entering the boat when reversing!

-- 1. Shut-off flap

-- 2. Drain plug
+- 1. Shut-off flap - 2.
+Drain plug

-- 3. Rainwater drainage valve
+3. Open deck space shut-off valve (the rainwater drainage valves)

+Image: Locations of through fittings and drainage valves.

 NOTE!
-Make sure that water can flow unobstructed through the
+Make sure that water can flow unobstructed through the drainpipe.

-drainpipe.
 Debris such as autumn leaves may obstruct the water flow, which can cause the boat to fill with water and sink.
-The bilge pump system does not work in conditions below 0°C.
+The bilge pump system does not work in conditions below 0°C. NOTE!

-NOTE!
 There is always some condensed water in the bilge.
-A small amount of water may also come through the hull through fittings, especially as the boat ages.
+The through fittings may also allow water to seep through, particularly as the boat ages.
 Always remember to check the bilge, via the inspection hatch under the aft seat, before you leave the boat at quay or buoy and always before setting off.
-You can empty out any water through this inspection hatch using a separate tubular drainage pump (optional accessory).
 Have any leaks repaired at an authorised repair shop.
 WARNING!
 The boat's handling properties may become extremely dangerous if there is water in the bilge.
 WARNING!
 In rough weather, hatches and drawers should be kept shut to prevent them filling with water.